-Stator Winding Repair of the Generator at Bowatenna Power Station of the Mehaureli Complex during th
+Stator Winding Repair of the Generator at Bowatenna Power Station

 The Stator Winding repair of the Generator at Bowatenna power station was successfully carried out from August to October 2015.
 Guide Vane Gate Ring and Servomotors were repaired and serviced using new bearing liners and seals during the same outage.